 I was about seven years old when my family moved from southern Iran to the city of Isfahan in central Iran.
-During summertime and school closure we used to go to a village west of Isfahan to enjoy the beautiful climate and landscaping.
-One day we visited our next-door neighbor and I saw several ladies singing songs and weaving rugs.
-I was fascinated by that, so I spent the entire day with them and visited them about every day thereafter till we returned to Isfahan for school reopening.
+During summertime and school closure, we used to go to a village west of Isfahan to enjoy the beautiful climate and landscaping.
+One day we visited our next-door neighbor, and I saw several ladies singing songs and weaving rugs.
+I was fascinated by that, so I spent the entire day with them and visited them about every day thereafter until we returned to Isfahan for school reopening.
 During my childhood after school, I spent some time in Isfahan’s rug trade center and learned more about rugs.
-As I got more familiar with Persian rugs and specially with Isfahan rugs, I realized how sophisticated the art of rug weaving is.
+As I got more familiar with Persian rugs and especially with Isfahan rugs, I realized how sophisticated the art of rug weaving is.
 Especially high-end Persian rugs such as Isfahan rugs, Qum silk rugs and many Tabriz rugs which are created by very skillful and famous master weavers.

 So, I fell in love with the underappreciated work of art “The Persian Rug”.
 But here quickly many things changed in Iran and the new revolution succeeded.